Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 I made an analogy.

-So don't I understand that?
+So don't introduce.

-And you know what it's an analogy.
+And you know what?

-I hear them from my patients who say, Well, my Uncle Bob.
+I hear them from my patients who say, well, my Uncle Bob.

 There is no Uncle Bob.